Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 AWS Lambda Metrics

-Our Lambda extension now supports collection of AWS Lambda metrics for essential invocation measurements.
+Our Lambda extension now supports the collection of AWS Lambda metrics for essential invocation measurements.
 Additionally, CX_Metadata is included alongside incoming documents on the Coralogix platform to provide context around cloud provider, account ID, cloud region and more.

 View Documentation >